getreu/tp-note/docs/source/tpnote--manpage.md

 When you are annotating an existing file on disk, the new note file is placed in the same directory by default.
-To configure Tp-Note to store the new note file in a subdirectory, lets say '`Notes/`', instead, you need to modify the templates '`[tmpl] annotate_file_filename`' and '`[tmpl] annotate_file_content`':
+To configure Tp-Note to store the new note file in a subdirectory, let's say '`Notes/`', instead, you need to modify the templates '`[tmpl] annotate_file_filename`' and '`[tmpl] annotate_file_content`':